 Back to our original example.
-If you have provided an energetic directional focus for your horse (see this article for information on FOCUS) and your horse is indicating he has a different idea – but has not yet taken action – then the following is true:
+If you have provided an energetic directional focus for your horse (see this article for information on FOCUS) and your horse is indicating an opposing or different idea – but has not yet taken action – then the following is true:

 - Your horse knows what direction you are asking well before you consider the rein as an option.

 - There is a pressure drawing your horse to the right.
 This could be a number of things from a desire to get back to the gate ‘because that’s where we stop’ or a buddy calling, etc.

 - Your horse is in a position to choose one of two options: follow you OR follow their own thought.